SciCompKL/CoDiPack/documentation/TutorialB1_1.md

 Tutorial B1.1: Function objects for the evaluation helper {#TutorialB1_1}
 ============

-This tutorial explains in more details than tutorial [B1](@ref TutorialB1) how function objects can be implemented such that they can be used together with the codi::EvaluationHelper.
+This tutorial explains in more detail than tutorial [B1](@ref TutorialB1) how function objects can be implemented such that they can be used together with the codi::EvaluationHelper.

 The basic [tutorial](@ref TutorialB1) for the codi::EvaluationHelper computes the angle between two vectors \f$a\f$